 EPIFP is calculated separately for each homogeneous risk group, which means that loss-making policies may only be offset against profit-making policies within a homogeneous risk group.

 The table below shows EPIFP for the Group's non-life and life business.
-Compared to the calculation as at 31 December 2016, EPIFP slightly decreased.
+Compared to the calculation as at 31 December 2017, EPIFP slightly increased.

 EPIFP - life and non-life business